Wisdom Does Not Age

 Collins and Porras led a research team investigating the whys behind long-lasting successful companies and identify the principles which are common denominators.
 It is not discredited by the fact that some of the companies have declined in the years since its publication.
 The principles reman valuable insights in any time.

 The above examples are just a few valuable books of the past worth checking out.
 Notice that all are more than 20 years old.
 There are many others worth reading in the 10-20-year-old category.
 In this internet age, old out-of-print books are easy to find.

 You live in an ADD business world that thinks anything more than a decade old is passé.
 That means opportunity!
 Because so many people around you are ignorant of these volumes and therefore of their insights, you can develop a genuine competitive advantage by digesting them.

 Don’t fall into the superficial attitudes of the present.
-There is wisdom available to you for little cost and for little effort beyond regular reading and study.
+There is wisdom available for little cost and for little effort beyond regular investment in reading.
 Li